czarandy/czarandy.github.io/_stories/2019-miles-davis.md

 Lisa was moved by my ineptitude to forgive her grievances.
 She caught up to me in the hall one day and flat out told me to give up the trumpet, not for her, but so I didn't have to repeat the class.
-I knew she was right--even without the past few months of practice I was still a far better pianist.
+I knew she was right—even without the past few months of practice I was still a far better pianist.
 But by that point she was dating Gary, a ukelelist I despised, and I couldn't admit that I was wrong, to her of all people.